pdlfs/benchtest-umbrella/README.md

 you do not need this, you can set NET_IB=OFF and not worry about bootstrapping.

-There are two issues related to Infiniband/RDMA:
+There are several issues related to Infiniband/RDMA:
 * does your system come with the rdma-core libs (e.g. libibverbs.so) installed?
+* does your hardware have an alternate interface to ibverbs that is more efficient?
-* do you have an MPI install that is built with rdma/verbs support?
+* do you have an MPI install that is built with the transport you want?

-You need the rdma-core libs installed to perform rdma operations.
+You need the proper transport libs installed for optimal performance.
-Your MPI install must be linked to the rmda-core libs in order to use them.
+Your MPI install must be linked to these libs in order to take advantage of them.
 The umbrella code assumes that you've got the version of MPI that you want to use already installed.

-If your system has rmda-core libs installed and an RMDA-aware MPI linked to the rmda-core libs and installed, then you are good.
-If not, you may be able to use the system provided package manager (e.g. "apt" or "yum") to install rmda-core and an RDMA-aware MPI.
-Or you can use the umbrealla bootstrap to build and install rmda-core and MPI prior to building the main umbrella.
+If your system has the optimial transport libs installed and the provided MPI is linked to them, then you are good.
+If not, you may be able to use the system provided package manager (e.g. "apt" or "yum") to install the libs and an MPI that uses them.
+Or you can use the umbrealla bootstrap to build and install the libs and MPI prior to building the main umbrella.

 ## Using package manager

 (this is not complete)

-For UBUNTU, use apt to install:  librdmacm-dev, libibumad-dev, libibverbs-dev.
+For UBUNTU with libibverbs, use apt to install:  librdmacm-dev, libibumad-dev, libibverbs-dev.
 UBUNTU doesn't have an MVAPICH package.
 The OpenMPI package might use the rmda-core libs?

-For CENTOS, use yum to install: librdmacm.x86_64, libibumad.x86_64, libibverbs.x86_64.
+For CENTOS with libibverbs, use yum to install: librdmacm.x86_64, libibumad.x86_64, libibverbs.x86_64.
 Also mvapich23.x86_64.

 ## Building with the umbrella bootstrap